 She pays for the jacket and excitingly waits for it to arrive in the mail.

 Next winter season she repeats the same process.
 Anita is pleased with herself.
-She bought a luxurious jacket at a good price and all of her girlfriends think she looks great in it.
+She bought a luxurious jacket at a reasonable price, and all of her girlfriends think she looks great in it.

 To many people, this is a mindful decision.

-However as you dig deeper it becomes apparent that this is not an act of mindful consumerism but an act of mindless consumerism.
+However, as you dig deeper, it becomes apparent that this is not an act of mindful consumerism but instead an act of mindless consumerism.

-For that jacket to be available for sale animals were slaughtered, workers were underpaid, unnecessary chemicals were used and the environment suffered.
-All because Anita found a bargain at a popular fast fashion store.
+For that jacket to be available for sale animals were slaughtered, workers were underpaid, unnecessary chemicals were used, and the environment suffered.
+All because Anita found a bargain at her favourite fast fashion store.